ampproject/amphtml/contributing/TESTING.md

 After deploying, you can access your project publically at its hosting URL `https://your-project-name.firebaseapp.com`.

-Additionally, you can create multiple projects and switch between them in the CLI using the same `firebase use your-project-name` command mentioned above.
+Additionally, you can create multiple projects and switch between them in the CLI using `firebase use your-project-name`.

 ## End-to-End Tests